Biography Louise Stomps 1900 - 1988

 1900

-Louise Stomps was born in Berlin on November 5, 1900.
+Louise Stomps was born on 5 November 1900 in Berlin.
 She was the second child of Otto Stomps, a lawyer, and his wife Else Stomps, née Kempff.
-Wilhelm II was still German emperor until 1918.
-The family lived in their own house in Lichterfelde-Ost from 1910.
-Their brother is the writer and publisher Victor Otto Stomps (called VauO or V.O.), born in Krefeld in 1897.
+Wilhelm II was German Emperor until 1918.
+From 1910 the family lived in their own house in Lichterfelde-Ost.
+Her brother was the writer and publisher Victor Otto Stomps (known as VauO or V.O.), born in Krefeld in 1897.

 Monument of german Emperor Wilhelm II